mimnets/mimnets.github.io/_posts/2025-01-11-onedrive-and-excel-sync-problem-with-solutions.md

 ---
-title: First blog pst into
+title: OneDrive and Excel Sync problem with solutions
 date: 2025-01-05 12:53:05 +/-TTTT
-categories: [Blog_Post]
+categories: [OneDrive Excel]
-tags: [into]     # TAG names should always be lowercase
+tags: [onedrive excel]     # TAG names should always be lowercase
-description: Short summary of the post.
+description: If you face that onedrive is not syncing properly..
 ---

 # Kindly please try below suggested actions: